In This Section

 Fundamentals of Earthquake Engineering for Building Structures

-This eight-session, twelve-hour course provides the background on seismic effects on structures and the concepts and principles that underlie design of steel structures according to AISC standards.
-This course will present the following:
+Join us starting on February 8 to learn about seismic effects on structures and the concepts and principles that underlie the design of steel structures following AISC standards.
+Written and presented by Rafael Sabelli, this course addresses the following:

 • the principles of earthquake engineering

 • the application of those principles in the fundamental procedures of seismic design

 • how the material properties of steel are utilized in seismic design